-4.2 Progress evaluation
+5.2 Progress evaluation and communication

-For a successful internship, it is important to discuss progress with the host and the GEO supervisor.
-In addition to regular meetings with your host supervisor, a progress evaluation meeting needs to be organised with your GEO supervisor.
+For a successful internship, it is important to discuss progress with both supervisors.
+In addition to regular meetings with your host supervisor, a progress evaluation meeting needs to be organised with your WU supervisor.
 In preparation for this meeting, you discuss your progress with host supervisor.
-You summarise their feedback in Osiris and this summary is sent by email to the host supervisor that can confirm the agreement by forwarding that email to you GEO supervisor.
-You then also have a progress evaluation meeting with your GEO supervisor.
+You summarize their feedback in Osiris and this summary is sent by email to the host supervisor that can confirm the agreement by forwarding that email to you WU supervisor.
+You then also have a progress evaluation meeting with your WU supervisor.